WPManageNinja/paymattic-docs/docs/integrations/how-to-integrate-activecampaign-in-wordpress-with-paymattic.md

 ## Enable ActiveCampaign Integration

-To learn how to enable ActiveCampaign integration, follow the steps with the screenshots below –

 First, go to **Integrations** from the **Paymattic Navbar**, search for **ActiveCampaign** through the search bar, and you will get the **ActiveCampaign** integration module.